 Numerous resources on the Internet advocate for a Defense in Depth strategy.
 This combines efforts across employee education and enablement, rapid deployment of patches, and a solid backup and recovery plan.
 In this post, I described how Rubrik uses a combination of data immutability and a zero trust cluster design to build a great product for protecting and recovering data.
-We help organizations further strengthen their ransomware response strategy with our application Radar to increase visibility into the scope of attack.
-This allows organizations to quickly pinpoint which applications and files were impacted and where they reside to further minimize business impact.
-Learn more about Radar here.
+We help organizations further strengthen their ransomware response strategy through a number of value-add services.
+Rubrik Anomaly Detection allows organizations to quickly pinpoint exactly when attacks have taken place, along with determining the overall blast radius and scope of the attack.
+Rubrik Sensitive Data Monitoring then takes over, allowing organizations to quickly classify any exposed data against well known regulations such as PCI, HIPPA, or any custom, user-defined expression.